stopak/ICPunks/README.md

 ```
 ![Internet identity on local replica](https://user-images.githubusercontent.com/22591201/122807202-9088a380-d2cb-11eb-81f0-d1f91d2d103e.png)

+# Minting and claiming
+In the opposition to usual ERC 721 minting, ICPunks use pre-minted tokens.
+It is required due to the fact that images and metadata are stored in contract, instead of IPFS.
+In order to make it possible for people to claim tokens, separate claiming canister was created (creating new canisters is rather cheap, especially in comparison to ETH).
+It was decided that it is not required to insert all functionality in to one canister, hence we have following canisters:

+icpunks - actual tokens, with listing functionality
+icpunks_storage - ledger for icpunks, stores all defined events: mint, transfer, purchase, list, delist
+icpunks_claim - claiming for icpunks, initially all tokens are owned by this canister

+# Tools
+All js scripts utilize Ed25519KeyIdentity key stored in file key.json, NEVER share this file with anyone, DO NOT upload this file to github.
+Those are the keys to your kingdom.

+## generate_key.js
+Generates key.json with randomly selected principal.
+DO NOT SHARE key.json with anyone.

+## mint.js
+Used for minting tokens in canister, first 100 tokens are given to specified principal (change it or you will loose your tokens!).
+In order to make the process faster utilizes multi_mint function (can mint several tokens at once).
+Due to limitation of 2mb upload it calculates how many tokens at once it can mint.
+Minting of 10 000 tokens took about 1h 20m.

+## test.js
+Used for minting 52 tokens on local replica.
+Has additional functions for testing output from canister

+# Scripts

+## local_deploy.sh
+Deploys canisters locally, dfx deploy will not work as there are more steps involved in setting up the canisters:
+1. Token canister requires startup parameters
+2. Adding genesis record to ledger
+3. Pointing token canister to ledger canister (storage)
+4. Pointing storage canister to token canister

+## network_deploy.sh
+Similar to local_deploy.sh however deploys to ic network.
+Use with caution!

 # Issues and Remarks
 Here, we gathered various problems we expect to solve while working on the next versions of the ICPunks.
 Feel free to let us know what you think!